A Causal Theory of Knowing: Background

 The essay is regarded as an improvement and rebuttal of Edmund Gettier's "Is Justified True Belief Knowledge?", which is one of many attempts to explain the necessary conditions for knowledge to develop.
 Goldman implements the causal connection to reiterate his own theory of knowledge.
 Knowledge exists, says Goldman, if and only if the belief is justified by a reaction to the accepted fact.

 Goldman's theory later counters that of Michael Clark, stating that his own theory including figures and diagrams is more appropriate than Clark's.
 "A Causal Theory of Knowing" uses figures which make explicit references to causal beliefs.
 Clark's model does not utilize these arrows, and Goldman states that the lack of these arrows deems Clark's model deficient.

 Author

-Alvin Goldman, currently a professor of philosophy at Rutgers University, wrote "A Causal Theory of Knowing" when he was in his late twenties.
-Goldman received his Ph.D. from Princeton University, and has taught at numerous universities.
+Alvin Goldman, later a professor of philosophy at Rutgers University, wrote "A Causal Theory of Knowing" when he was in his late twenties.
+Goldman received his Ph.D. from Princeton University, and taught at numerous universities during his lifetime.

-Goldman's research deals mainly with epistemology and other cognitive sciences.
+Goldman's research dealt mainly with epistemology and other cognitive sciences.
 "A Causal Theory of Knowing" was Goldman's first published paper explaining his own views of epistemology.
-Currently, Goldman has written more than ten essays focusing on knowledge and cognitive science.
+Throughout his career, Goldman wrote more than ten essays focusing on knowledge and cognitive science.